 WHAT WE SHOULD TEACH OUR KIDS ABOUT MONEY

 Money is HARD.
-If you don't get into a good routine with your money young in life, then there will be consequences.
-Here are the 2 biggest things that I'm teaching my kids about money:
+If you don't get into a good routine with your money early in life, then there will be consequences.
+Here are the two biggest things that I'm teaching my kids about money:

-- To be financially responsible, saving AND spending wisely.
+- How to be financially responsible, saving AND spending wisely.

-- To work hard and set the realistic expectations that nothing is handed to you in life.
+- How to work hard and set the realistic expectations that nothing is handed to you in life.
 You have to work hard for what you earn, and you earn what you deserve.

 Notice that it does NOT include: